DenWin007/godelMasteryTask/README.md

 Additional info in swagger.yaml file

-To view your H2 in-memory datbase
+To view H2 in-memory database
 The 'test' profile runs on H2 in-memory database.
 To view and query the database you can browse to http://localhost:8181/h2.
 Default username is 'sa' with a blank password.
-Make sure you disable this in your production profiles.
-For more, see https://goo.gl/U8m62X